-- 52. In order to implement the suggested general regulatory objectives as well as the specific regulatory options, Parties will need to consider the available national regulatory frameworks that could best provide solid regulatory grounds.
-Nevertheless, it is likely that a two-pronged regulatory strategy regulating ENDS as both a tobacco product, in accordance with the provisions of the WHO FCTC, and as a medical product would be necessary. - 53.
-The applicability of many of the WHO FCTC provisions to the regulation of ENDS was reviewed in a report by the Convention Secretariat on this topic1 presented at the fifth session of the COP.
+52. In order to implement the suggested general regulatory objectives as well as the specific regulatory options, Parties will need to consider the available national regulatory frameworks that could best provide solid regulatory grounds.

+53. The applicability of many of the WHO FCTC provisions to the regulation of ENDS was reviewed in a report by the Convention Secretariat on this topic1 presented at the fifth session of the COP.